 Stoppages of work because of disputes between employers and employees.
 These include strikes and lock-outs (where an employer stops employees from entering a place of work).
 Figures include the number of days lost to workplace disputes in the public and private sectors and the number of workers involved.

-Between the 3 months to February 2016 and March to May 2016, the number of people in work increased.
-The number of unemployed people and the number of people not working and not seeking or available to work (economically inactive) fell.
+Estimates from the Labour Force Survey show that, between July to September 2018 and October to December 2018, the number of people in work increased, while the number of unemployed people and the number of people aged from 16 to 64 years not working and not seeking nor available to work (economically inactive) both fell.

 There were an estimated 32.60 million people in work, 167,000 more than for July to September 2018 and 444,000 more than for a year earlier.

 The employment rate (the proportion of people aged from 16 to 64 years who were in work) was estimated at 75.8%, higher than for a year earlier (75.2%) and the joint-highest since comparable estimates began in 1971.